Best Medical Assistant Schools in Indiana

 Below you’ll find the top options in Indiana, what to expect from classes, and tips for picking the right program for your career goals.

-What Medical Assistants Do in Indiana
+What Medical assistants do in Indiana

 Medical assistants work in doctor’s offices, hospitals, and specialty clinics.
 Your duties may include: